sudipshil9862/fonts-compare/README.md

 # Fonts-Compare
-### This project is all about comparing different fonts of a particular language with respect to FontWeight, FontSize and FontStyle.
+### Fonts-Compare is a project that allows users to compare different fonts of a specific language, based on their FontWeight, FontSize, and FontStyle.
+The project is designed to help users choose the best font for their needs, whether they are creating a document or designing a website.
+The project uses the Gtk4 toolkit and requires the installation of font packages for the specific languages users wish to work with.
+The project is available on Fedora Copr and can also be installed by downloading the Git repository and installing the necessary dependencies.

 #### Logo of fonts-compare
 ![fonts-compare](https://user-images.githubusercontent.com/66914502/213653980-9469d863-44dc-4765-8268-13ffa64a5906.svg)